-The 2020 Federal Government budget unveiled changes to the programme’s benefit.
+The 2020 Federal Government budget unveiled changes to the program’s benefit.
 A detailed explanation can be found here: R&D Tax Incentive changes in 2020/2021 Budget.

 How can I get started?

 So, where do you start?
-See How to access the R&D Tax Incentive for a general introduction.
+See R&D Tax Incentive – Getting Started for a general introduction.
 This will walk you through.

 - How the R&D Tax Incentive program works